vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 ## Cross-Attention

-[Cross-attention is used layer to combine different sequences](/ml/cross-attention-in-transformer-architecture) of different inputs and modalities.
+[Cross-attention is used to combine different sequences](/ml/cross-attention-in-transformer-architecture) of different inputs and modalities.
 Read more about [what Cross-Attention is and where it is used](/ml/cross-attention-in-transformer-architecture).